jeftegoes/AwsOverview/Database/Amazon RDS.md

 # 7. RDS Custom

 - **Managed Oracle and Microsoft SQL Server Database with OS and database customization.**
-- RDS: Automates setup, operation, and scaling of database in AWS.
+- **RDS:** Automates setup, operation, and scaling of database in AWS.
-- Custom: Access to the underlying database and OS so you can.
+- **Custom:** Access to the underlying database and OS so we can.
   - Configure settings.
   - Install patches.
   - Enable native features.